telerik/winforms-docs/richtexteditor/how-to/customize-presentation-through-ui-layers.md

         '
 ````

 {{endregion}}

 You can use the context which is passed as a parameter to the method to get all visible layout boxes and perform your decorations and customizations on them.
-          You can also use the __Document__ property that your decoration layer inherits from __DecorationUILayerBase__
-          and everything that comes with it (like the current CaretPosition).
+You can also use the __Document__ property that your decoration layer inherits from __DecorationUILayerBase__ and everything that comes with it (like the current CaretPosition).

-Last but not least, you should not forget to override the Name property of the layer like this:#_[C#] _
+Last but not least, you should not forget to override the Name property of the layer like this:

 {{source=..\SamplesCS\RichTextEditor\HowTo\UILayers.cs region=name}}
 {{source=..\SamplesVB\RichTextEditor\HowTo\UILayers.vb region=name}}